kcybulski/prosody-modules/mod_rest/README.markdown

 To accept the stanza without returning a reply, respond with HTTP status code `202` or `204`.

+HTTP status codes in the `4xx` and `5xx` range are mapped to an appropriate stanza error.

 For full control over the response, set the `Content-Type` header to `application/xmpp+xml` and return an XMPP stanza as an XML snippet.